On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Numerical results

-Computational costs in terms of wall-clock time versus the error in $\bm{q}$ at end time $T$ for different \texttt{SDC-C} methods using $M = 6$ nodes are shown in \prettyref{fig:fig8}. \texttt{MIN-SR-NS} and \texttt{MIN-SR-S} precondition the constrained SDC method with similar effort where \texttt{MIN-SR-NS} is more efficient since it is tailored for non-stiff problems and the differential equations are non-stiff.
-Their numerical solutions are computed faster than using the other preconditioning techniques being expected to their serial nature.
-From all the serial methods \texttt{SDC-C-EE} performs best that can be expected due to the non-stiffness.
+The wall-clock time versus the error in $\bm{q}$ at end time $T$ for different \texttt{SDC-C} methods based on $M = 6$ nodes is shown in \prettyref{fig:fig8}.
+Both coefficients, \texttt{MIN-SR-NS} and \texttt{MIN-SR-S}, accelerate the \texttt{SDC-C} method with a similar effort where the \texttt{MIN-SR-NS} coefficients are more efficient since it is designed for non-stiff problems and the differential equations are non-stiff.
+Parallel computation saves computational time and gives an advantage over all serial methods.
+The explicit \texttt{SDC-C-EE} method outperforms all other serial schemes that can be expected due to the non-stiffness.
+Obviously, the numerical solution does not gain in accuracy for $\Delta t \le 3 \cdot 10^{-4}$.
+Therefore, parallel methods can use a larger time step size than the serial methods to compute a solution with high accuracy.

-In \prettyref{fig:fig9} \texttt{SDC-C} and \texttt{SI-SDC} with \texttt{LU} and \texttt{MIN-SR-NS} preconditioning, the Radau methods and the \texttt{DOPRI5} method are opposed to each other.
-Again, the parallelized SDC methods \texttt{SDC-C-MIN-SR-NS} and \texttt{SI-SDC-MIN-SR-NS} show a clear advantage in computational runtime over their serial counterparts with \texttt{LU} preconditioning.
-Furthermore, between the parallel methods and the serial ones, a large gap occurs that can be explained by the fact that the \texttt{LU} preconditioner is tailored for stiff problems and thus works worse for non-stiff problems.
-Compared with the Runge-Kutta methods, the parallel schemes clearly outperform them since the Radau schemes are less efficient for larger dense systems to be solved in each time step. \texttt{DOPRI5} also needs more time to compute the systems at each stage via forward substitution, and the benefit of using parallelism in schemes for larger systems becomes visible. \texttt{SDC-C-MIN-SR-NS} computes a numerical solution with an accuracy of $1.4 \cdot 10^{-9}$ almost ten times faster than \texttt{DOPRI5}, $7.8$ times faster than \texttt{RadauIIA5}, and $3.5$ times faster than \texttt{RadauIIA7}.
-The \texttt{SI-SDC} method with \texttt{MIN-SR-NS} preconditioning is quite competitive as it computes a numerical solution for the same accuracy faster by a factor of $7.9$ than \texttt{DOPRI5}, $6.1$ times faster than \texttt{RadauIIA5}, and $2.7$ times faster than \texttt{RadauIIA7}.
+In \prettyref{fig:fig9}, the comparison of \texttt{SDC-C} and \texttt{SI-SDC} with \texttt{LU}, \texttt{MIN-SR-NS}, and \texttt{MIN-SR-S} preconditioning, the Radau IIA methods, and the \texttt{DOPRI5} method is shown.
+Again, the parallel SDC methods show a clear advantage in computational runtime over the serial schemes.
+The "LU-trick" is designed for stiff problems and thus works worse for non-stiff problems resulting in longer runtimes.
+Compared with the RK methods, the parallel schemes clearly outperform them because the Radau IIA schemes are less efficient for larger dense systems to be solved in each time step.
+The \texttt{DOPRI5} method also needs more time to compute the systems at each stage via forward substitution, and the benefit of parallelized schemes becomes visible.
+The \texttt{SDC-C-MIN-SR-NS} method computes a numerical solution with an accuracy of $1.4 \cdot 10^{-9}$ almost ten times faster than \texttt{DOPRI5}, $7.8$ times faster than \texttt{RadauIIA5}, and $3.5$ times faster than \texttt{RadauIIA7}.
+The \texttt{SI-SDC} method with \texttt{MIN-SR-NS} preconditioning is competitive, as it computes a numerical solution for the same accuracy faster by a factor of $7.9$ than \texttt{DOPRI5}, $6.1$ times faster than \texttt{RadauIIA5}, and $2.7$ times faster than \texttt{RadauIIA7}.